 Buy-sell agreements typically are structured as one of the following agreements:

 If your company is cash-rich and confident in its ability to remain so, you could rely on your reserves.
 However, this would leave many businesses vulnerable to an unplanned cash shortfall.
 Another option is to create a "sinking fund" by setting aside money for paying out the agreement over time.
-Again, if your cash flow ebbs more than flows, you may not have enough funds when they become necessary.
+Again, if your cash flow ebbs more than flows, you might not have enough funds when they become necessary.

 Keeping your buy-sell agreement updated requires some effort.
 But the effort will more than pay off in saved time and prevented conflicts should a triggering event occur.
 And if you haven't yet established an agreement, now's the time to do so.
+Your legal and financial advisors can be invaluable resources.

 Get in touch today and find out how we can help you meet your objectives.